Service

 No. Waxing retards the hair follicle, which over time will reduce the hair growth.

-Taking anti-inflammatory medications such as Advil or Tylenol, at least 20 minutes prior to your appointment will help ease the discomfort (as long as it’s not contraindicated by your doctor).
+Taking anti-inflammatory medications such as Advil or Tylenol at least 20minutes prior to your appointment will help ease the discomfort (as long as it’s not contraindicated by your doctor).
 We use high quality waxes for sensitive skin.
 We recommend you avoid caffeine and alcohol as these can stimulate, making you more sensitive and increase redness after waxing.
 Pregnancy also increases sensitivity.

 CAN I SHAVE IN BETWEEN WAXES?

-We recommend you do not shave in between waxes as it affects the consistency of your hair growth.
+We recommend you do not shave in between waxes because it affects the consistency of your hair growth.
 Shaving also cuts the hair on the surface causing more of a chance for ingrown hairs.